The Ultimate Guide to Penetration Testing for Small Business

 ConclusionSummary, Future Outlook

 What is Penetration Testing?
+Understanding the Basics

 Penetration testing, often referred to as pen testing, is a simulated cyberattack against your computer system to check for exploitable vulnerabilities.
-Pen testing is an essential practice for identifying and addressing security weaknesses before they can be exploited by malicious actors.
+H3: What is Penetration Testing?
+Understanding the Basics

-History of Penetration Testing
+History and Evolution of Penetration Testing

 Penetration testing has evolved significantly since its inception.
 In the early days of computing, security testing was informal and unstructured.
 Over the decades, as cyber threats have grown more sophisticated, pen testing has become a formalized and critical component of cybersecurity strategies.